kbrabrand/craft-tinymce/README.md

 ## Installation

-You can install this plugin from the Plugin Store or with Composer.
+You can install this plugin with Composer.

-#### From the Plugin Store

-Go to the Plugin Store in your project’s Control Panel and search for “CKEditor”.
-Then click on the “Install” button in its modal window.

 #### With Composer